Correlation and Data-Analysis Distinctiveness of Time-Delay Interferometry Configurations: Performance in inferring MBBH signal

 The first to third rows of Fig.~\ref{fig:TDI_whitened_waveform_td_light} display the whitened signals from TDI science channels with time delays of $8L$ (A$_\mathrm{X1}$, E$_\mathrm{X1}$, A$_\mathrm{U\overline{U}8L}$, E$_\mathrm{U\overline{U}8L}$), $6L$ (A$_\mathrm{\alpha6L}$, E$_\mathrm{\alpha6L}$, A$_\mathrm{U\overline{U}6L}$, E$_\mathrm{U\overline{U}6L}$), and $4L$ (A$_\mathrm{\alpha4L}$, E$_\mathrm{\alpha4L}$, A$_\mathrm{U\overline{U}4L}$, E$_\mathrm{U\overline{U}4L}$, A$_\mathrm{PD4L}$, E$_\mathrm{PD4L}$), respectively.
 The final row shows the whitened signals in the corresponding null channels: T$_\mathrm{X1}$, T$_\mathrm{U\overline{U}6L}$, and T$_\mathrm{PD4L}$.
 For visual clarity, the inspiral amplitude of T$_\mathrm{X1}$, T$_\mathrm{U\overline{U}6L}$ and T$_\mathrm{PD4L}$ are scaled by factors of 10, 500 and 1000, respectively, to bring them within the same range as the other science channels.
 The left column focuses on a segment of the inspiral waveform near 1.4 mHz ($u \simeq 0.01$), while the right column shows the merger-ringdown phase above $\sim$30 mHz ($u \simeq 0.25$).
 The x-axis is expressed in Barycentric Dynamical Time (TDB), with $t = 0$ aligned to the merger time at the solar system barycenter (SSB).
 During the inspiral phase, waveforms from different TDI configurations align closely, indicating strong mutual correlation.
 Minor phase offsets, caused by different arm lengths, have been corrected via time shifts.
 In the merger-ringdown phase, differences emerge when the GW wavelength becomes comparable to or shorter than the TDI time span.
-These effects include \cite{Wang:2025mee}: \begin{itemize} \item TDI configurations with longer time delays (e.g. Michelson and hybrid Relay with $8L$) are more susceptible to high-frequency aliasing; \item Longer delays operation also lead to prolonged tails at the end of signal; \item Configurations with more null frequencies (e.g., Michelson and Sagnac with $6L$) exhibit stronger amplitude modulations. \end{itemize} Overall, TDI configurations with shorter time delays and fewer null frequencies are preferred.
-The observables of PD4L, (A$_\mathrm{PD4L}$, E$_\mathrm{PD4L}$, T$_\mathrm{PD4L}$), exhibit $4L$ time span and the fewest nulls, making it particularly suitable for data analysis in high frequency band.
+These effects include \cite{Wang:2025mee}: \begin{itemize} \item TDI configurations with longer time delays (e.g. Michelson and hybrid Relay with $8L$) are more susceptible to high-frequency aliasing; \item Longer delays operation also lead to prolonged tails at the end of signal; \item Configurations with more null frequencies (e.g., Michelson and Sagnac with $6L$) exhibit stronger amplitude modulations. \end{itemize} A common frequency-domain treatment models the TDI responded waveform as \cite[and references therein]{Vallisneri:2012np,Katz:2020hku}